allancth/fcm-camel/README.md

 # fcm-camel
-Connectivity to Firebase Cloud Messaging (FCM) with a simple XMPP client that runs on Apache Camel, packaged as a WAR and is ready to be deployed to a servlet container.
+Connectivity to Firebase Cloud Messaging (FCM) with a sample XMPP client that runs on Apache Camel, packaged as a WAR and is ready to be deployed to a servlet container.